St Mary, Jersey: Landmarks

 Among the natural attractions of the parish is a feature known as the Devil's Hole (Lé Creux du Vis), a blowhole in the cliffs of the coast.
 The descent from the car park to the Devil's Hole is a popular tourist attraction, with the walk taking approximately ten minutes.
 The upper part of the path is surfaced, and the lower part, once quite dangerous in parts, now has wooden steps and handrails, with much of the access having been improved by a working party from the Royal Engineers Corps of the British Army.
 In Victorian times it was possible to descend into the hole itself at low tide, but this is no longer possible.
 However, the access path ends at a large specially constructed viewing platform.
 The origin of the name is disputed.
 Creux refers to a chasm within a cliff-face.
 It is possible that du Vis was corrupted into an anglicised 'Devil'.
 It may also get its named from the statue of the devil, as it is unknown whether that predates the modern name.
 Following a shipwreck in 1851, when the ship's figurehead washed up in the Devil's Hole, a statue of a devil adapted from the figurehead was set up above the Hole.
 This wooden statue was replaced by a succession of modern versions in the 20th century.

 Grève de Lecq is shared with St Ouen.
 Grève is the Jèrriais word for beach.
-Lecq originates from the norse La Wik, which may have meant 'ship-loading creek' or referred to witches, should the bay have been a centre of sorcery.
+Lecq originates from the Norse La Wik, which may have meant 'ship-loading creek' or referred to witches, should the bay have been a centre of sorcery.
 On the east side of Grève de Lecq in the parish lies Le Câtel de Lecq, a mediaeval earthwork.
 In the bay Le Moulin de Lecq, an old watermill, was converted into a residence in 1929 and following the Second World War became a pub, while retaining the wheel and remnants of the gears.

 Crabbé is a creek and hinterland to the east of Grève de Lecq.
-Crabbé is the Jèrriais word for a narrow creek, as Crabbé is a ccreek containing a triple cave.
+Crabbé is the Jèrriais word for a narrow creek, as Crabbé is a creek containing a triple cave.
 Crabbé is the location for pistol shooting.
-Off the north cost near Crabbé lies l'Île Agois, a small islet.
+Off the north coast near Crabbé lies l'Île Agois, a small islet.
 It likely takes its name from the Goes family.
 In the past, sheep would be taken over a plank laid across the gap between the island and the islet to graze.
 It belongs now to the National Trust.
 Excavation undertaken in 1974 showed it was a 7th- or 8th century monastery.
 Some 3rd century Roman coins were also found.